ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Encryption at rest and in transit
 {: #vpc-storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
 All block storage volumes are encrypted at rest with IBM-managed encryption by default.
+For more information about the industry standard protocols {{site.data.keyword.cloud}} follows for data encryption, see [IBM-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about&interface=ui&q=IBM-managed+encryption&tags=vpc#vpc-provider-managed-encryption).

 You can also choose to protect your volumes by creating an envelop encryption with your own root keys that are stored in one of the approved Key Management Systems (KMS).
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
 This deployment pattern allows enterprises to centrally manage encryption keys for all corporate accounts.